CACFP Administrative Manual Section 4.1

 • Tier II Mixed: Some, but not all children, are eligible for free or FRPM; all eligible meals are reimbursed at a combination of the higher Tier I rate and the Tier II rate

-In order for a DCH sponsor to determine the level of reimbursement tier for a new DCH, they must follow the determination process below:
+For a DCH sponsor to determine the level of reimbursement tier for a new DCH, they must follow the determination process below:

 Step 1: Determine if the home is located in an eligible geographical area by using either school or census data.